propelling-coding/Void-gaming-tutorial/README.md

 flatpak install flathub com.discordapp.Discord
 ```

 To set-up screen-sharing, you may need to install a portal so discord can record the screen whilst in the Flatpak sandbox.
-If you are on a wlroots compositor, install "xdg-desktop-portal-wlr".
-If you are on niri, install "xdg-desktop-portal-gnome" (add to the config to use the gnome one for ScreenCast and use the GTK one as default, FileChooser and OpenURL, otherwise you can run into issues).
+If you are on a wlroots compositor, install **xdg-desktop-portal-wlr**.
+If you are on niri, install **xdg-desktop-portal-gnome** (add to the config to use the gnome one for ScreenCast and use the GTK one as default, FileChooser and OpenURL, otherwise you can run into issues).
 Most other environments have it setup by default.
-Every environment will need the "xdg-desktop-portal" package and, if using GTK, will need "xdg-desktop-portal-gtk".
+Every environment will need the **xdg-desktop-portal** package and, if using GTK, will need **xdg-desktop-portal-gtk**.

 # IMPORTANT!!!